YT3DVision/NGSDNet/README.md

 # When Glass Disappears at Night: A Novel NIR-RGB Multimodal Solution (TMLR2026)
-The first multi-modal network, NGSDNet, for nighttime glass surface detection.
+The first multi-modal network, named NGSDNet, for nighttime glass surface detection.

 ## Abstract
 Glass surface detection (GSD) has recently been attracting research interests.
 However,